OfficeDev/teams-toolkit/templates/scenarios/ts/link-unfurling/README.md

 ### How to customize Zero Install Link Unfurling's adaptive cards

 The supported types for Zero Install Link Unfurling are "result" and "auth" and this template uses "result" as default.
-By changing it to "auth", the unfurled card will be:
+By changing it to "auth", the adaptive card will be:

 ![zeroInstallAuth](./images/zeroInstallAuth.png)